system3600/PetAutoSimX/README.md

 **ESTAGIO 2 :**

+melhorar GUI ✅

+adicionar função de farm de eventos ✅

+corrigir pequenos erros e otimizar codigo ✅

+**ESTAGIO 3**

-EM BREVE !!!
+-EM BREVE

 ## EN
-Current version : v0.0.2
+Current version : v0.0.3

 A simple Pet simulator X (https://www.roblox.com/games/6284583030/PET-SIMULATOR-X) automation project that doesn't depend on roblox executors or exploits, as I'm a newbie programmer don't expect much or fantastic features, I'll always be updating this project with new features and optimizations, below you'll find a tutorial and a little plan I have for this project (if you like it, remember to give me a star :) )